 Director, Rev. Dr. Don L. Davis

 In addition to his current duties as the Institute’s Director and as professor in its Hope School of Ministry, Dr. Davis also serves as World Impact’s national Vice President of Leadership Development, and oversees the training of urban missionaries, church planters, and city pastors, and facilitates training opportunities for urban Christian workers in evangelism, church growth, and pioneer missions.
-He also leads the Institute’s extensive distance learning programs (as of October 2012 we have 130 Institute satellites in 12 countries), and facilitates leadership development efforts for organizations and denominations like Prison Fellowship, the Evangelical Free Church of America, and the Church of God in Christ.
+He also leads the Institute’s extensive distance learning programs (as of April 2013 we have 163 Institute satellites in 12 countries), and facilitates leadership development efforts for organizations and denominations like Prison Fellowship and the Church of God in Christ.